wowpanda/esx_garbagecrew/README.md

 -- Install --

-  Import garbagejob_v2.sql if you do not already have the garbagejob on your server for work clothes settings. add esx_garbagecrew to your resource folder start esx_garbagejobcrew in your server.fg
+* Import garbagejob_v2.sql if you do not already have the garbagejob on your server for work clothes settings.
+* add esx_garbagecrew to your resource folder.
+* start esx_garbagejobcrew in your server.fg